-The proposed action of adopting the 2022 Master Plan would not likely have adverse effects on federally listed threatened and endangered species.
+The proposed action of adopting the 2023 Master Plan would not likely have adverse effects on federally listed threatened and endangered species.
 Best management practices, to include seasonal restrictions on tree and vegetation removal, would ensure that no impact would occur during future land use changes and development.
 These restrictions would be species specific and based on recovery plans.
-Once site specific details are available for future proposed development, those plans will be reviewed to determine compliance with the Endangered Species Act (ESA).
-Consultation with the USFWS under Section 7 of the ESA will be initiated if it is determined that those activities may affect ESA-listed species.
+Once site specific details are available for any future proposed development, those plans will be reviewed to determine compliance with the Endangered Species Act (ESA).
+Consultation with the USFWS under Section 7 of the ESA and state resource agencies will be initiated if it is determined that those activities may affect ESA-listed species.

-The No Action alternative would have no effect on federally listed threatened and endangered species.
+The No Action alternative would have no effect on state or federally listed threatened and endangered species.
 Threatened and endangered species habitat would remain unchanged.
 Any future development proposals would be evaluated on a case-by-case basis.